The 20 Best Stomach Cancer Doctors Near Me in Maryland, US

 Offers Telehealth

 Dr. Katherine Bever is a medical oncologist in Baltimore, caring for patients with gastrointestinal malignancies, including gastric, pancreatic, colorectal, neuroendocrine and biliary cancers.
 Dr. Bever received her undergraduate degree in biophysics from Johns Hopkins University.
 She earned her M.D. from the University of Maryland School of Medicine.
 She completed her residency in internal medicine at Boston University School of Medicine and performed a fellowship in medical oncology at Johns Hopkins.
 Dr. Bever joined the Johns Hopkins faculty in 2015.
 Prior to joining Johns Hopkins, Dr. Bever was an internist at the Amyloidosis Center at Boston University School of Medicine.
 Dr. Bever was recognized with a Pearl M. Stetler Fellowship Award in 2018.
 She is a member of several professional organizations, including the Society for Immunotherapy of Cancer, the American Association of Clinical Research and the American Society of Clinical Oncology.
 Dr. Bever is rated as a Distinguished provider by MediFind in the treatment of Stomach Cancer.
-Her top areas of expertise are Stomach Cancer, Pancreatic Cancer, Familial Pancreatic Cancer, Appendix Cancer, and Pancreaticoduodenectomy.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Stomach Cancer, Pancreatic Cancer, Familial Pancreatic Cancer, Appendix Cancer, and Pancreaticoduodenectomy.
+Dr. Bever is board certified in American Board Of Internal Medicine.

 Advanced in Stomach Cancer